-4.15 Education Personnel Staffing

-Education personnel are allocated in accordance with departmental guidelines.

-References: DJJ Policy 13.1, DJJ School District

-DJJ Policy 13.4, Educational Staffing and Professional Staff Development

-Requirement 1 A continuum of services is provided to meet the needs of the students.
+4.15 Education Personnel Staffing Education personnel are allocated in accordance with departmental guidelines.
+References: DJJ Policy 13.1, DJJ School District DJJ Policy 13.4, Educational Staffing and Professional Staff Development Requirement 1 A continuum of services is provided to meet the needs of the students.
 2 Special education teachers are all allocated at a ratio of 1 teacher to 12 students, based on a projected 40% special education student population.

 4.16 High School Advisement (Long-Term YDC Only) A system of high school advisement exists for all long-term YDC students.
-References: DJJ Policy 13.22, Student Advisement Requirement
+References: DJJ Policy 13.22, Student Advisement Requirement 1 Beginning no later than the 9th grade, annual advisement sessions are provided to students to review progress and offer alternatives in meeting graduation requirements and career objectives.

-4.17 Test of Adult Basic Education (TABE) Testing Each youth is administered the Test of Adult Basic Education (TABE), in accordance with departmental guidelines.
-References: DJJ Policy 13.23, Student Assessment

-Requirement 1 Within 72 hours of admission, each student is given the math and reading sections of the TABE Survey if not previously TABE-tested within the past 12 months.
+Test of Adult Basic Education (TABE) Testing Each youth is administered the Test of Adult Basic Education (TABE), in accordance with departmental guidelines.
+References: DJJ Policy 13.23, Student Assessment (We still administer TABE whe student enter DJJ) Requirement 1 Within 72 hours of admission, each student is given the math and reading sections of the TABE Survey if not previously TABE-tested within the past 12 months.

-4.18 Students excluded from class, placed in disciplinary isolation, confinement or any other programs established for behavior management receive instruction on a daily basis for 330 minutes even though they are in a restricted program.
+4.18 Class Exclusion Students excluded from class, placed in disciplinary isolation, confinement or any other programs established for behavior management receive instruction on a daily basis for 330 minutes even though they are in a restricted program.
 References: DJJ Policy 13.20, Student Attendance DJJ Policy 13.21, Behavior Management and Discipline DJJ BREAC Procedures Manual Requirement 1 Students excluded from class, placed in disciplinary isolation, confinement or any other programs established for behavior management receive classroom assignments for each class period on a daily basis for 330 minutes even though they are in a restricted program.
 2 Youth receive at least 2 visits per day by education staff while in disciplinary isolation or confinement.
 3 Education staff delivers and explain lessons provided to youth.
 4 The BREAC Model is followed as outlined in policy.
 5 The BREAC program has designated space that provides for reasonable isolation outside of the classroom.
 6 The BREAC program is monitored by a trained staff member who consistently observes students, maintains required BREAC documents, collects and checks assignments for completion, and returns completed work and referrals to the teacher or principal.

-7 Students referred to BREAC have a documented referral in Infinite Campus by the end of the day in which they were referred.
+Students referred to BREAC have a documented referral in Infinite Campus by the end of the day in which they were referred.